Page Reviewed / Updated - November 05, 2020

 1) The Kentucky Hart-Supported Living Program, previously called Kentucky Supported Living, provides grants to disabled individuals to assist them in living independently, either at home or in the home of a relative.
 This grant allows for consumer direction, allowing program participants to choose which supports would most benefit them and who will provide services.
 Examples of supports and services include vehicle and home modifications, homemaker tasks, personal care, respite care, and live-in support.
 For more information and eligibility requirements, click here.

 2) The Personal Care Attendant Program (PCAP) is intended for Kentucky residents who have lost functioning of at least two limbs.
-This program allows for consumer direction, meaning program participants may hire and manage the caregiver of their choosing.
+This program allows for consumer direction.
+This means program participants may hire and manage the caregiver of their choosing.
 Benefits may include assistance with daily activities, such as bathing and dressing, housecleaning, grocery shopping, meal preparation, and transportation.
 Click here to learn more.

 3) The Kentucky Homecare Program provides seniors, who are at risk of nursing home placement, a variety of in-home supports, such as meal delivery, personal care assistance, household chores, respite care, and minor home repairs.
 Services are delivered through local Area Agencies on Aging and Independent Living and may vary based on the office.
 For additional information and to see eligibility requirements, click here.

-4) The Adult Day Care and Alzheimer’s Respite Program provides adult day care for frail Kentucky seniors and individuals with Alzheimer’s.
+4) The Adult Day Care and Alzheimer’s Respite Program, which is currently being phased out, provides adult day care for frail Kentucky seniors and individuals with Alzheimer’s.
 Benefits while being supervised in adult day care include meals, medication management, personal care assistance, and recreational activities.
 This program also offers in-home Alzheimer’s respite care to give caregivers a break from caregiving duties.
 For eligibility guidelines, click here.

 In addition to the state specific programs that assist in covering the cost of elderly care in Kentucky, there are also federal and non-profit programs available.
 In order to find other programs that assist in paying for care or reduce your out-of-pocket cost, make sure to use our Resource Locator Tool.
 This tool makes it easy to locate and consider all of your options and choose the program that best fits the circumstances.
 Eldercare loans and programs that aid veterans with assisted living are other available options.